main image

 Contents

-Are you a business owner that is having trouble getting a client to pay outstanding invoices?
-You have the option of filing a small claims lawsuit against clients who refuse to pay.
-But before you go to small claims court consider sending a demand letter for payment.
-In this article, we offer suggestions, examples, and even a free sample of a strong demand letter for payment.
+Are you a business owner having trouble getting a client to pay outstanding invoices?
+This article offers suggestions, examples, and even a free sample of a strong demand letter for payment.

 Why is a Demand Letter for Payment Important?